yairlempert/joshua-rainbow/content/darkroom/id-11/guide.md

 - **Film Is Clear And Has No Edge Markings**:
-  This will occur if the film is fixed before it is developed.
+  This will usually occur if the film is fixed before it is developed.